 1. Figure Out Why You Cheated

 Exploring why you cheated is often the first step in understanding and forgiving yourself.
 What was missing in your relationship?
 Many individuals who have engaged in infidelity have identified that their needs were not met in their relationship.
 This includes people who are lonely in their marriage, emotionally neglected by their partner, in a sexless marriage, or experiencing relationship burnout.
-Some people may be avoidant in relationships, which means they do not bring up any of these concerns to their partner; this does not give their partner the chance to find ways to meet their needs.
-Being honest with yourself about why you cheated can help you understand what the root cause of your behavior is and work towards finding a healthier solution.

 2. Reflect

 Honest self-reflection provides the space for individuals to learn and grow from their mistakes.
-When you have made mistakes, being reflective can be hard, as it can bring up negative emotions associated with infidelity, such as shame.
+When you make mistakes, being reflective can be hard, as it can bring up negative emotions associated with infidelity, such as shame.
 At the same time, it can provide insight that may help in future relationships, such as increased awareness of your needs, how to communicate them more efficiently, and how to enforce your boundaries and expectations in a relationship.

-3. Look at Yourself with Empathy
+3. Look at Yourself With Empathy

 Being able to reflect and explore reasons of why you cheated is hard and so being empathetic with yourself is helpful to get over the guilt you feel and forgive yourself.
 Having no judgements as you explore your reasons and feelings is crucial to the healing part.
 Having an open mind as you explore can provide clarity and help support you in moving forward.